 Igbo Language for Beginners by Rev. Henry I. Oputa, Ed.D.

-On October 3, 2020, a virtual Igbo Language Pilot Program was launched in Fresno, California by Anthony and Jamila Nwangwu in collaboration with Saturday Cultural School - A Project of The Way Ministries...John 14:6 under the leadership of Rev./Dr. Henry Oputa and Dr./Mrs. Francine Oputa.
+On October 3, 2020, a virtual Igbo Language Pilot Program was launched in Fresno, California by Anthony and Jamila Nwangwu in collaboration with Saturday Cultural School - a project of The Way Ministries...John 14:6 under the leadership of Rev./Dr. Henry Oputa and Dr./Mrs. Francine Oputa.

 Enrolled students have shown progress in Igbo language skills and are willing to learn more.
 Weekly attendance rose from 12 students during the opening week to 19 students that have attended back to back to date.

 During the second half of the fall class, we will continue our Igbo lesson plans and StoryTime to sharpen student’s Igbo language skills and culture.
-We anticipate students will be grounded in the Igbo alphabets and are able to exchange greetings and pleasantries in Igbo by the end of the pilot project.
+We anticipate that students will be grounded in the Igbo alphabet and are able to exchange greetings and pleasantries in Igbo by the end of the pilot project.

 The “Igbos are an ethnic group in West Africa, numbering in the tens of millions.
 Most Igbos live in southeastern Nigeria, in Abia, Anambra, Ebonyi, Enugu, Imo, Delta, and Rivers States” (Ugwu-Oju and Ogbodo, 2008).